santoiio/invoice-generator-app/README.md

 # What is this project?
-This is an app that creates PDF invoices out of excel files.
+This is an app that creates PDF invoices from user input in a webform.